nickzuyus/Data-Structures/README.md

 ### Project 4
 In Project 4 for my CS 2413 Data Structures course, I implemented a blockchain network simulation in C++.
 The project involved classes for transactions, blocks, blockchains, and a network of nodes.
 The transaction class managed transaction details and participant balances, while the block class handled transactions within blocks and included search capabilities.
 The blockChain class managed a linked list of blocks, dynamically creating new blocks as needed.
 The blockNetwork class orchestrated interactions between nodes, facilitating transaction insertion and blockchain exchange.
 Through this project, I deepened my understanding of blockchain principles, honed skills in data structure management, and practiced effective object-oriented programming techniques in a simulated decentralized environment.

+### Project 5
+In Project 5 for my CS 2413 Data Structures course, I developed a program in C++ to convert a flowchart representation into executable code.
+The project utilized classes such as Node to encapsulate details about nodes in the flowchart, including node number, type (e.g., START, END, IF, BLOCK), and optional text content.
+The convertFlowChart function processed the flowchart using an adjacency list, interpreting each node type to generate corresponding code segments.
+This project enhanced my understanding of graph traversal algorithms and reinforced skills in handling data structures and algorithmic logic within a programmatic context.

+### Project 6
+In Project 6 for my CS 2413 Data Structures course, I implemented a program in C++ that utilizes maps and unordered maps to manage data read from a file.
+The project involved creating a hash function hashStr to determine positions within these data structures based on string inputs, ensuring efficient storage and retrieval.
+The main function read operations from a specified file, executing commands to insert or remove entries dynamically into both a map and an unordered_map.
+Each data structure was displayed sequentially using custom display functions, showcasing the stored data organized by their hash positions.
+This project enhanced my proficiency in utilizing associative containers and reinforced concepts related to hashing and efficient data retrieval in C++ programming contexts.